hotrainy/js-master/beginners-guide.md

 ### Selecting Additional Target Features

-If you want to enable support for a target feature within your build, generally you should use a [target-feature](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target
+If you want to enable support for a target feature within your build, generally you should use a [target-feature](https://rust-lang.github.io/packed_simd/perf-guide/target-feature/rustflags.html#target-feature) setting within you `RUSTFLAGS` setting.

+If you know that you're targeting a specific CPU you can instead use the [target-cpu](https://rust-lang.github.io/